jnozzi/cocoadev.com/markdown/MemoryManagementWithDistributedObjects.md

 ----

-Simple setup of General/NSProxy object with General/NSConnection, and next call of method.
+Simple setup of NSProxy object with NSConnection, and next call of method.

 ----